httk/desktop-containers/generic-console/README.md

 Or open an interactive console session by:
   ./interactive.sh

-For example, to set up a Python development environment:
+For example, to set up a Python commandline development environment:
   ./interactive
   python3 -m venv venv
   source venv/bin/activate